 He would have to be marginalized at every turn.
 Strategies would encompass politics, the courts, opposition research and the media.
 He’d have to become mired in lawsuits, distracted by allegations, riddled with calls for impeachment, hounded by investigations.
 His election must be portrayed as the illegitimate result of a criminal or un-American conspiracy.

 Attkisson notes the phrase “insurance policy” was used by anti-Trump FBI agent Peter Strzok and by Brookings Institution Director Benjamin Wittes, who Attkisson reports is “a good friend of fired FBI Director James Comey.”

-By appealing a squishy verdict and blaming it all on a “biased” judge, Mueller may be able to do the one thing his Deep State partners most desire: Keep the circus running.We value your comments!
-Please weigh in on our comment section below.
+By appealing a squishy verdict and blaming it all on a “biased” judge, Mueller may be able to do the one thing his Deep State partners most desire: Keep the circus running.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com